Things to Do in Meghalaya

 One of the first naturally lit cave in the nation is at Siju.
 One of the states of Meghalaya’s breathtaking natural wonders are these century-old lime formations.
 Due to the abundance of flying bats inside, these are often referred to as “bat caves.”
 These magnificent caves are unparalleled in their originality, according to tourists and archaeologists. a great location for travellers to discover Siju Cave’s amazing mysteries.

-Ward’s Lake
+13. Stroll Around Ward’s Lake

 Definitely ward’s lake is the paradise in Meghalaya.
 The finest thing about its captivating natural beauty is that weekends may be spent here.
 You must definitely visit Ward’s lake if you’re travelling with your significant other to go on your honeymoon or to mark your anniversary.
 You may get to a number of cafeterias and get refreshments and drinks by walking.
 A lovely garden with flowerbeds and cobblestone walkways surrounds the lake.
 Additionally, there is a breathtakingly beautiful fountain, allowing you to take in the area’s supreme natural beauty while strolling.

-The Meghalayan hills’ Laitlum Canyon makes for an amazing trekking route.
+The Meghalayan hills’ Laitlum Canyons makes for an amazing trekking route.
 Probably one of the best journeys for trekking in the entire north east is this one.
 Despite being small, this journey isn’t among the easiest because of the challenging terrain and surroundings.
 The hike is filled with breathtakingly beautiful vistas, but the ones from the peak are particularly stunning and immensely satisfying.
 Tourists adore this adventure because the walk only takes 4 to 5 hours to complete.
 This wonderful walk offers breath-taking views of the sundown and daybreak.

 One of the highest, biggest, oldest, and cutest natural golf courses in the world is the Shillong Golf Course.
 This gorgeous golf course is located in a picturesque valley and is encircled by oak and tall pine trees.
 Because of its breathtaking celestial beauty and lush green surroundings, this gorgeous, extraterrestrial golf course is often known as the “Gleneagles of the East.”

-Mawphanlur village
+16. Tour the Mawphanlur village

 Mawphanlur village in Meghalaya is an absolutely lovable community filled with heavenly natural beauty and extremely kind locals.
 Before arriving in the traveler’s nest, you must first reach Mawphlang, where you will tour the sacred groves.
 To appreciate the breathtaking surroundings, you will enjoy wandering through Lum Symper, Mawten, Lum Kyllang, Lum Nohkrek, Rambrai, and Mawdoh.